aouinaayoub/KS-inversion/README.md

 The inverted exchange-correlation potentials obtained from the Quantum Monte Carlo (QMC) densities are provided in the following files:

-- `si_qmc_dens_vxc.csv`: Inverted exchange-correlation potentials for silicon.
+- `si_qmc_dens_vxc.csv`
-- `nacl_qmc_dens_vxc.csv`: Inverted exchange-correlation potentials for NaCl.
+- `nacl_qmc_dens_vxc.csv`

 The potentials are expressed in atomic units.

 ## Silicon

 For silicon, we considered the primitive cell, which is a Face Centered Cubic (FCC) cell containing two Si atoms located at coordinates (0, 0, 0) and (1/4, 1/4, 1/4).
-The volume of the primitive cell is one quarter of the conventional cubic one, with a lattice constant of 10.263 Bohr.
+The volume of the primitive cell is one quarter of the conventional cubic one, with a lattice constant of 10.263087 Bohr.
 In constructing the Kohn-Sham potential, we used a [Ne-core pseudopotential](https://github.com/aouinaayoub/KS-inversion/blob/main/pseudo-potentials/si.upf) and a plane wave cutoff of 25 Ry.
 Additionally, a 6 × 6 × 6 k-point grid was employed.

 ## NaCl